Are you looking for well-built online templates for your business? Do you need shared files…

 Start Creating Your Trading Journal!

-Every trader or broker’s process of creating a trading journal can be different.
+As the trade journal definition is a very general concept, every trader or broker’s creating process can be different.
 However, some of the steps you can find below will guide you while creating your own trading journal.

-- Choosing a software: Using a spreadsheet program for your trading journal will be more useful.
-If you want to use a basic data processing software with no learning curve, do not hesitate to open up a worksheet and start creating your trading journal in Microsoft Excel.
+- Choosing a software: If you want to use a basic data processing software with no learning curve, do not hesitate to open up a worksheet and start creating your trading journal in Microsoft Excel.

-- Entering your data: Every trading journal starts with your raw, unprocessed data.
-You can manually enter every information of your trades.
-Or much more efficiently, you can export your transaction history from your broker or agency software.
+- Entering your data: Every trading journal starts with your raw data.
+You can manually enter trade details.
+Or much more efficiently, you can export your transaction history from your broker.

 - Consolidating your data: When you are sure that you have enough amount of data, confirm them.
 Because this information will determine your success.
-That is why consolidating your data is an important step which should not be forgotten.
+That is why consolidating your data is an important step that you should not forget.

 - Creating a trade log: By entering formulas in order to analyze and get accurate results, you would be creating a trade log.
 Here, every transaction is calculated, filtered and sorted for analysis.